Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 You can also order Lu Rou Fan topped with a Fried Egg (35 TWD or about $1.13).

-The fried egg took the already delicious dish to a whole new level of flavor.
+The fried egg took the already delicious dish to a new level of flavor.

 While there was a slight language barrier, the workers at Tian Tian Li seemed experienced with visitors from other countries.
 They knew enough English to allow me to order successfully.

-I also have to comment once again how fast my food arrived.
-By the time I was done paying, a bowl of lu rou fan was sitting in front of me.
+I also have to comment once again on how fast my food arrived.
+Immediately after paying, a bowl of lu rou fan sat before me.

 My only complaint was with the cleanliness of the restaurant.
 It could have been a little cleaner.